Basis of Influence - Entire Series

 Part 5: Reducing the Effects of Stress and Anxiety on Negotiation and Well-Being

-Brian Hammer is the founder and a facilitator for The Likeable Lawyer.
-Brian has practiced law for over ten years before starting The Likeable Lawyer in 2003.
-Brian has designed and delivered over 1,000 highly-praised programs to law firms, corporations and organizations nationwide.
+Brian Hammer, M.A., J.D., is the founder and a facilitator for The Likeable Lawyer.
+Brian practiced law for over ten years before starting The Likeable Lawyer in 2003, and has designed and delivered thousands of highly-praised programs to law firms, corporations and organizations nationwide.
 He is a frequent speaker at bar conventions, law firm events and other professional association meetings.
 Brian is a graduate of the University of Texas School of Law, the University of North Carolina School of Business, and holds a Masters of Psychology degree from the University of Santa Monica.

 Your audio CD or DVD will be shipped to you upon completion of your order.